-US president-elect working to include some of his former critics in his White House team
+Donald Trump issued a unifying Thanksgiving message as he worked to include some of his former critics in his White House team.

 The president-elect has given jobs to two Republican women who clashed with him on the campaign trail, and is considering offering arch-critic Mitt Romney the most senior post, secretary of state.

 Mr Trump has travelled to Florida for Thanksgiving, and tweeted: “Happy Thanksgiving to everyone.
 We will, together, MAKE AMERICA GREAT AGAIN!”